 Aspen Tree Information

-If you notice your aspen becoming sick or infested, the best thing to do is often to cut the offending tree down.
+If you notice your aspen becoming sick or infested, usually the best thing to do is to cut the offending tree down.
 Don’t worry, you won’t be killing the tree.
 Aspens have large underground root systems that continually put up new suckers that will grow into large trunks if they have the space and the sunlight.

 In fact, if you see several aspens growing near each other, odds are good that they’re actually all parts of the same organism.
 These root systems are a fascinating element of the aspen tree.
 They allow the trees to survive forest fires and other aboveground problems.
 One aspen tree colony in Utah is thought to be over 80,000 years old.